nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
 The student information already exists.
     * 1b1.
 TAchy an error message of duplicate student.
+TAchy considers the entry as a duplicate if the student's name, phone number and email are identical to an existing student.
     * 1b2.
 Teacher adds the student again by providing a different name, phone number, or email.

       Use case resumes at step 2.